 |Search Applications Online |

-Undertaking most forms of development in the City requires planning approval, in accordance with the provisions of the City’s District Planning Scheme No. 2.
-Planning approval is required for developments such as:
+Undertaking most forms of development in the City requires development approval, in accordance with the provisions of the City’s District Planning Scheme No. 2 and the deemed provisions of the Planning and Development (Local Planning Schemes) Regulations 2015.
+Development approval is required for developments such as:

 - Any residential development (alterations and additions) on a strata or grouped dwelling site

 - Building Height Envelope Projection on any residential site